snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 category: Releases
 ---

-We are excited to announce the immediate availability of a new version of Iglu, incorporating a release of the Swagger-powered Scala Repo Server.
+We are excited to announce the immediate availability of a new version of [Iglu] [iglu], incorporating a release of the Swagger-powered Scala Repo Server.
 Iglu has existed as a project at Snowplow for over two years now: after a period of relative quiet, we have an ambitious release schedule for Iglu planned for 2016, starting with this release.

 To reflect the growing importance of Iglu, and the number of moving parts within the platform, we will be following the Snowplow naming system for Iglu, with a release number plus a codename.
 The individual components of Iglu (such as Iglu clients and servers) will continue to use semantic versioning.